FelixFern/FelixFern/README.md

 ### Hi there 👋
-I'm Felix Fernando, an Mathematics Undergraduate Student at Institut Teknologi Bandung, Faculty Of Mathematics and Natural Sciences.
+I'm Felix Fernando, a Mathematics Undergraduate Student at Institut Teknologi Bandung, Faculty Of Mathematics and Natural Sciences.
 - 🌱 I’m currently trying to learn Python as my main programming language
 - 📫 How to reach me (LinkedIn) : https://www.linkedin.com/in/felix-fernando-8974061b9/
 - Codeforces : http://codeforces.com/profile/Ferns